A floodplain is the lowland adjacent to a river, lake or creek.

 Permits may be required for clearing and grubbing work depending on the size and type of work being done.
 Please contact Shaun Carter for information regarding grading, or clearing and grubbing work.
 Call (816) 325-7613 or e-mail firstname.lastname@example.org.

 Erosion is the removal of soil particles by the flow of water.

 Grading and clearing work can cause erosion.
 Proper measures are required to prevent erosion.
 These may include silt fencing or hay bales.
 The fee for an erosion control permit is $150 per acre.
 For more information, call (816) 325-7613 or e-mail email@example.com.

-Normally, ditches are the homeowner's responsibility to maintain.
-Public Works does have a program for re-grading ditches at the homeowners request.
-Public Works does not clean leaves or trash out of ditches unless they are creating a flooding situation.
-For more information, call (816) 325-7626 or e-mail email@example.com.
+Ditches are the property owner's responsibility to maintain.
+Public Works does have a program for re-grading ditches through a contractor at the property owner's expense.
+For more information, call (816) 325-7781 or e-mail firstname.lastname@example.org.

-Property owners are responsible for cleaning and maintaining driveway pipes.
-Public Works does have a program for replacing driveway pipes at the property owner's expense.
-Driveway pipes are generally in the right-of-way, so replacement would require a permit.
-For more information, call (816) 325-7626 or e-mail email@example.com.
+Property owners are responsibility for cleaning and maintaining driveway pipes.
+Public Works does have a program for replacing driveway pipes through a contractor at the property owner's expense.
+Driveway pipes are generally in the right-of-way, so replacement requires a permit.
+For more information, call (816) 325-7781 or e-mail email@example.com.